 Clearly, if you are English (and that is who this overt and deliberate display of Scottish Separatism is directed at) then you are meant to feel that you are now entering a country which is somewhat foreign to you – and it is trying to be foreign to you.
 It is deliberately trying to assert a difference, and if that irritates you then that's your problem.

 Many English people will, naturally, feel a little bit defensive about that, and they would be right to be unnerved.
 Such a blatant cultural assertion does nothing good for overall British relations.

 So who is to blame for this?

-We have no doubt that it is a deliberate ploy by the SNP-led coalition on Scottish Borders Council, who oversee that part of the A1 road.
+Is it a deliberate ploy by the SNP-led coalition on Scottish Borders Council, who oversee that part of the A1 road?

-So, here is the reality of voting for the SNP: You vote for an SNP councillor because "he seems like a nice man", or "he helped fix the pavement"; but once in power he puts up flags intended to make the English feel strangers, and upset peaceful relations.
+If so, it is a good example of the reality of voting for the SNP: You vote for an SNP councillor because "he seems like a nice man", or "he helped fix the pavement"; but once in power he puts up flags intended to make the English feel strangers, and upset peaceful relations.

 That is the reality of SNP cultural nationalism.

 As soon as the SNP gets into any kind of power, whatsoever, they start peddling their cultural nationalism.
 As soon as they achieve any power, anywhere, they push their exclusive Separate-Scottishness Agenda down everyone's throats.

 Postscript: This article from the Berwickshire News of 18 December 2014 "Why are three saltires needed at the border?" states "although Scottish Borders Council had been responsible for putting up the original three flagposts, it was now the Scottish Transport Minister who decides what flags are flown on the border crossing."
 Our point remains valid.
 If you vote for the SNP either at a local or national level, it will push its cultural nationalism at every opportunity.